gasilvis/OC61domeManager/README.md

   - The PCapp can also augment data coming from the PC.
 For instance, when it sees the HA/DEC readings from the PC it can compute the ALT/AZ and pass this upstream.
   - The code for the existing Peripheral Controller VB6 app is included in the repo, along with the firmware of the controller itself.
+  - The project also includes a PC emulator for testing.
+The computer has a second pair of virtual com ports installed:
+    COM20:COM21.
+The PCemul connects to COM20.
+So you can exercise the PCapp by having it connect to COM21.
+The PCEmul is not a full emulation, but it can return any of the strings the real PC might send.
+  - There are lots of configurations for this software!
+    - PCapp connect to COM21 to the PCemul
+    - PCapp connect to the real PC (COM7 on the OC61 control computer)
+    - PCapp to the ASCOM dome driver....
+          Here the